 “Nate has a game he’s not allowed to have,” Holly told her mother, who held her head up in one hand while she frowned at the leafy salad the robot had left her.

-With a heavy sigh, her mother lifted her head enough to look from Holly to Nate, then back.
+With a heavy sigh, her mother straightened enough to look from Holly then Nate, then back.
 Her eyes narrowed.
 Before she could speak, their father interrupted.
-“I bought it for him, Holly,” he said.
+“I bought it for him, Holly.”

 “I’ll let you play it, too,” said Nate.
 “Just don’t tell.”